 The Zoning Map shows the zone that is assigned to each property in the city.
 When the Zoning Map changes, it changes which zone is assigned to the property.
 The Early Implementation Package of the 2035 Comprehensive Plan makes changes to both the Zoning Map and the Zoning Code.

 When will my new zone and/or code change take effect?

-New zones and code language are expected to become effective on January 1, 2018.
+New zones and code language are expected to become effective on May 24, 2018 at 1:00 PM.
 Please note that this effective date may change, depending on the process at the state level.
 Current zones will remain effective until the new zones take effect.

 Can I get grandfathered in under the current zones for a project I’m working on?

 The Bureau of Development Services (BDS) has a useful handout on “vesting” applications under the zoning regulations in effect at the time of application.
 Questions about specific development projects or unique situations should be directed to BDS Land Use Services staff at (503) 823-7526.